03 November 2021 Press release

 The Government has a strong commitment to clean or low-pollution vehicles.

-For more than twenty years, the Principality of Monaco has been a pioneer in awarding grants for electric vehicles, a measure that was extended in 2004 to hybrid electric vehicles.
+For more than twenty years, the Principality of Monaco has been a pioneer in awarding grants for electric vehicles and hybrid-electric petrol vehicles.
+This scheme, which was introduced in 1994 for commercial electric vehicles, was extended to personal use vehicles in 2002, then to hybrid vehicles in 2004, electric bicycles in 2018 and electric vehicles over 3 tonnes used for goods transport in 2023.